apache/flink/docs/content.zh/docs/dev/table/hiveCompatibility/hiveDialect/Queries/transform.md

   and then the resulting `STRING` column will be cast to the data type specified in the table declaration in the usual way.

 - inRecordWriter

   Specific use what writer(fully-qualified class name) to write the input data.
 The default is `org.apache.hadoop.hive.ql.exec.TextRecordWriter`

 - outRecordReader

   Specific use what reader(fully-qualified class name) to read the output data.
 The default is `org.apache.hadoop.hive.ql.exec.TextRecordReader`

 - command_or_script

   Specifies a command or a path to script to process data.

   {{< hint warning >}}
   **Note:**

-  Add a script file and then transform input using the script is not supported yet.
+  - Add a script file and then transform input using the script is not supported yet.
+  - The script used must be a local script and should be accessible on all hosts in the cluster.
   {{< /hint >}}

 - colType

   Specific the output of the command/script should be cast what data type.
 By default, it will be `STRING` data type.